artellblender/springbones/README.md

 # Spring Bones
-Blender addon to add spring/bouncy dynamic effect to bones
+Blender addon to add spring/bouncy dynamic effect to bones.

 It's currently in a very early state, alpha-proof of concept.
 The effect applies on the bone position only, no rotation.